 An approved proposal is required before commencing the internship.
 The request will include a statement from the employer that indicates they understand that the work is to satisfy a degree requirement.
 A sample letter and other required forms are available from the Graduate Advisor.
 Students must receive approval from their faculty advisor and from the Graduate Program Director before registering for CEN 584.
 In order to register for CEN 584, a student must have a CUM GPA of 3.00 or higher.
 A final Plan of Study must be filed with the Office of Graduate Education showing the Internship course before registering for CEN 584.
-All application materials for an Internship must take classes appearing on the Plan of Study the semester following the internship.
+All application materials for an Internship must be completed by the last day of regular registration for any semester.
+The student must take classes appearing on the Plan of Study the semester following the internship.